 Although the Maldives hides a big secret: it’s one of the world’s biggest rubbish collections.
 You might be shocked about the huge amount of plastic bottles floating in the beautiful crystal-clear Indian Ocean and strewn across it’s idyllic beaches.
 On our flight to the Maldives we got to know a group of people from different countries who flew there to help clean the islands.
 Which is surprising because locals could easily take care of their magical paradise themselves.

-Arrival and currency
+Airport and currency in Maldives

 Practically all tourists arrive at Malé International Airport located on Hulhulé Island just right next to the capital Male.
 The Maldives have a remarkably easy visa policy: Everybody gets a free 30-day visa on arrival, provided with travel tickets, duration and place of stay.
 Going through the Maldivian customs doesn’t take too long: We left airport roughly 15 minutes after landing.